meteor-ecommerce/meteorecommerce/readme.md

 ##Startup Guide
 1. Install Meteor
-2. Run meteor in the app directory
+2. Run 'meteor' in the app directory
 3. On starting, the admin email and password will be displayed in the console.
-Use this to gain admin access to the site
+Use this to gain admin access to the site.
+These credentials will be re-generated everytime, the meteor server restarts.